Salary and Career Info

-An economics degree that combines math and statistics to research, collect, and analyze information, monitor economic trends, and develop forecasts to guide industries in making critical decisions.
+An economics bachelor’s degree will prepare you to collect and analyze information, monitor economic trends, and develop forecasts to guide industries in making critical decisions.

 Students take rigorous and challenging required courses specifically designed to develop the ability to apply economic analysis to real-world problems.
 Students take an economics core curriculum and then choose courses in one of three tracks: economic theory, environmental economics, or managerial economics.
 Quantitative analytical skills are developed by a course sequence that includes computer science, mathematics, and statistics courses.
 Professional electives allow students to pursue advanced study in their individual areas of interest including double majors and minors.
 Along with finance, marketing, mathematics, statistics, and computer science, there are many other possibilities, limited only by the student’s creativity in designing a personalized program of study.

 RIT economics students have access to PC and Mac hardware labs and to standard software, including proprietary packages such as Microsoft Office, Adobe, ESRI (ArcGIS), MATLAB, Minitab, and SAS as well as opportunities to work with open-source software such as Python and R.